Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/drive-bay-mapping.md

 This section explains the drive bay mapping in {{site.sm1014s}} nodes.

-Your {{site.sm1014s}} chassis contains 12 HDDs, 4 NVMe drives, and one NVMe boot drive (in an internal M.2 slot).
+Your {{site.sm1014s}} chassis contains 12 HDDs, 4 NVMe drives, and one NVMe boot drive (in an internal M.2 expansion slot).

 ## HDD Drives